torchipeppo/p3-clock-for-cinnamon/README.md

 ### Design goals
 1. Combine the style of the UI from the video game "Persona 3" and Linux/Cinnamon conventions into an effectively useful desktop widget
-2. Provide the most value to as many users as possible
+2. Provide value to as many users as possible
 3. Keep the option to stay close to the source material, wherever this doesn't conflict with the above points